Tye Waller: Playing career

 Waller was drafted by the San Francisco Giants in the 33rd round of the 1975 Major League Baseball Draft, but did not sign.
 He was drafted by the St. Louis Cardinals in the 4th round of the 1977 January amateur draft, and signed in May.

 After the 1980 season, St. Louis sent Waller to the Chicago Cubs as the player to be named later in an earlier trade that sent Leon Durham and Ken Reitz for Bruce Sutter.
 After the 1982 season, he was traded by the Cubs to the Chicago White Sox for Reggie Patterson.
 After the 1983 season, Waller signed with the Houston Astros as a free agent.

 Personal

-Tye also worked with the Padres for 19 years, as a Coach, Manager, Roving Instructor in Player Development.
-Tye also became a baseball executive (Director of player Development 1999-2005).
+Waller also worked in the Padres organization for 19 years, as a coach, manager, and as a roving instructor in player development.
+Tye also became a baseball executive.

 His brother, Reggie Waller, became a baseball executive.
 Another brother, Kevin Waller, played in the minor leagues.
-His nephews, Gerric Waller and Derric Waller, played in the minor leagues as well.
+His nephews, Gerric and Derric, played in the minor leagues as well.